-We are seeking to move forward and continue with an optional one to one BYODD (Bring Your Own Designated Device) iPad Program, which began in Term 2, 2018 for students in Years 2-6.
+We continue to offer an optional one to one BYODD (Bring Your Own Designated Device) iPad Program, which began in Term 2, 2018 for students in Years 2-6.
 It is important to note that there will be equity in accessing technology, regardless of parental choices for all students at St Bernard's.